studioml/studio/README.md

 We recommend setting up a [virtual environment](https://github.com/pypa/virtualenv).

 ### Running tests
-To run the unit and regression tests (for now, we have little difference - some tests take longer than others, but that's about it), run
+To run the unit and regression tests, run

     python $(which nosetests) --processes=8 --process-timeout=600

-Note that simply `nosetests` tends not to use virtualenv correctly (hence a more extended version of the call).
-If you have application credentials configured to work with distributed queues and cloud workers, those will be tested as well, otherwise, respective tests will be skipped.
-Total test runtime (when run in parallel as in command line above) should be no more than 10 minutes.
+Note that simply `nosetests` tends not to use virtualenv correctly.
+If you have application credentials configured to work with distributed queues and cloud workers, those will be tested as well.
+Otherwise, respective tests will be skipped.
+The total test runtime, when run in parallel as in the command above, should be no more than 10 minutes.
 Most of the tests are I/O limited, so parallel execution speeds up things quite a bit.
-The longest test is gpu cloud worker test in EC2 cloud (takes about 500 seconds due to installation of the drivers / CUDA on the EC2 instance).
+The longest test is the gpu cloud worker test in EC2 cloud (takes about 500 seconds due to installation of the drivers / CUDA on the EC2 instance).

 ## Authentication